Hereaj/worklog/README.md

 # worklog

-This repository tracks progress from my AutoStereo Software Engineering internship.
+This repository tracks progress from my Autosterea Software Engineering internship.
 Below is a summary of the major tasks completed each week.

 ## Tools Learned
 - Replit